rafael-santiago/eel/README.md

 - All rotor rings are set to ``1`` (e.g.: ``A-A-A``).

 Okay kids, if we allocated something is important to release it.
 Even if your software does not stay running for hours.
 Programming good manners!
-So, for dealloc the enigma's context we should:
+So, to deallocate the enigma's context we should:

 ```c
     (...)